Were You Seriously Injured By A Negligent Driver?

 These types of distraction are not mutually exclusive.
 Often times, distracted drivers are visually, manually, and cognitively distracted at the same time.
 The most common example of a multiple-distraction scenario is when drivers use their cell phone while driving.

 Car crashes can be incredibly devastating and stressful experiences, and when you are involved in one caused by another person’s negligent or wrongful actions, you deserve the chance to fight for your rights.
-Our Chicago car accident attorneys at Power Rogers & Smith, L.L.P. have dedicated their careers to working with injured victims to ensure that they secure the compensation you deserve, and are ready and waiting to hear your story.
+Our Chicago distracted driving attorneys at Power Rogers & Smith, L.L.P. have dedicated their careers to working with injured victims to ensure that they secure the compensation you deserve, and are ready and waiting to hear your story.
 Reach out to us today to learn whether we can help and begin planning your next steps.

 How Dangerous Are Distracted Drivers?